Kagami–Ogata syndrome: Cause

 The genes which mutation can cause KOS are located on 14q32.2 and these genes are: MEG3, RTL1, MEG8.

 Diagnosis

 Diagnosis can be suspected by facial features and by coat-hanger angle, but it can be confirmed by genetic testing.

 Treatment

-Unfortunately, this disease doesn't have a cure, the management of that disease is symptomatic.
+This disease does not have a cure; the management of that disease is symptomatic.

 Prognosis

 This disease has a poor prognosis, because 30% of patients die shortly after birth or during early infancy.
 Although there are patients who are adults and one of the oldest patient is 35 (at the article publication time).

 History

 KOS was first described by Wang et al in 1991.
-But the name was coined from Masayo Kagami and Tsutomu Ogata who described it in details.
+The name was coined from Masayo Kagami and Tsutomu Ogata, who described it in details.

 Prevalence

-According to one study, the prevalence of that disease is less than a 1/1000000 and over 80 case had been reported.
+According to one study, the prevalence of that disease is less than a 1/1,000,000 with over 80 cases having been reported.